johndelacroix/almost-pair-a-dice/README.md

 ## Code snippets
 * The diceroll endpoint returns an **Object** as a response since it will either return a **List of Simulation** or an **Error Message Object**
+* **HashMap** collection object is considered as the key-value pair can be utilized to save the dice's roll sum and its occurence

 ```
 ...